ZainabZaman/EnglishLanguageTutorChatbot/README.md

 Replace YOUR_OPENAI_API_KEY in the code with your actual OpenAI API key.

 ## Usage
-The English Language Tutor provides the following funationalities
+The English language tutoring chatbot provides the following funationalities
 - Provide user input through audio and text.
 - The system evaluates pronunciation, completeness, fluency, and pitch.
 - Engage in contextual chatbot conversations.